HouseOfAgile/naka-cms-playground/doc/integrate_naka_cms.md

 APPLICATION_CONTACT_EMAIL: Email used for contact/communication
 APPLICATION_CONTACT_NAME: Name of the email used for contact/communication

-MAINTENANCE_MODE: bool, show a simple maintenance page if set to true for all requests
+HOA_MAINTENANCE_MODE: bool, show a simple maintenance page if set to true for all requests

 * Add the services bindings